howuski/katacoda-scenarios/docker101-python/step4.md

-Now we have our docker image - everything we need to create a container.
-To make that docker image a container all you have to do is run it.
+Now we have our docker image.
+To create a container all you need to do is run your docker image.

 >A container is just a running docker image.

-Let's start our docker image and make it a container, run the following command: `docker run --publish 5000:5000 --name docker101_python_api docker101_python_api`{{execute T1}}
+Let's start our docker image, run the following command: `docker run --publish 5000:5000 --name docker101_python_api docker101_python_api`{{execute T1}}

 >Let's break down this command:

-docker -- Letting the computer know we're talking to the docker application
+docker -- Letting the computer know you're talking to the docker application

-run -- telling the docker to "spin up" a docker image.
+run -- telling the docker to start the docker image.

-publish -- expose a port so other programs can talk to this container
+publish -- expose a communications port so other programs can talk to this container

-name -- what do you want to name your container so you can find it later.
+name -- User-definable name.
+If you leave this blank docker will assign a random name which can sometimes be hard to find.

 To view the running container: `docker ps`{{execute T2}}